A timeline of Trump’s marriages and sexual assault allegations

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-A timeline of Trump’s marriages and sexual assault allegations ahead of E Jean Carroll trial
+All of Trump’s marriages and sexual assault allegations amid the E Jean Carroll trial

-Columnist E Jean Carroll’s rape and defamation trial against one-time president is set to begin next week
+Columnist E Jean Carroll’s rape lawsuit trial against the one-time president started on 25 April

-In 1998, Donald met his current wife, Melania, with the pair going on to tie the knot in 2005.
-However, throughout his three marriages, the 76-year-old is said to have engaged in a number of rumoured affairs, while he has also faced numerous sexual misconduct accusations.
+In 1998, Donald met his current wife, Melania, and tied the knot in 2005.
+Throughout his three marriages, the 76-year-old is said to have engaged in a number of rumoured affairs and faced numerous sexual misconduct accusations.

 Earlier this month, Melania Trump was notably absent when her husband surrendered to authorities in Manhattan after being indicted on 34 felony counts.